 How it works

 There are currently five levels of difficulty: preparatory and levels 1 to 4.
 Each level contains over 100 pieces and over 50 warm-up activities.
-Each level is divided into three sections (except for Level 4 which only has two sections so far; the third section is currently being developed).
+Each level is divided into three sections (except for Prep which only has one section).
 Each section includes 12 days of sight-reading practice.
 In other words, there is 36-days-worth of practice for each level.
 Each practice session contains three pieces as well as warm-up exercises and quizzes and takes 5-15 mins to complete.

 Levels 5 and 6 will also be available.
 There are also plans for integrating a teacher portal where teachers could assign sight-reading assignments and challenges to their students and track their progress.